umanovskis/baremetal-arm/doc/09_context_switch.md

 .arm
 ```

-This time most of the assembly is straightforward, we just put some values into registers and do `svc 0x42`.
-The `test1` label is just for conveniently setting a breakpoint.
+This time most of the assembly is straightforward, we just switch to system mode, put some values into registers and do `svc 0x42`.
+The `test1` label is only there for conveniently setting a breakpoint.
 You can then build and debug to see what happens (comment out `bl syscall_handler` first though since we haven't yet written the function).
-Running until `test1` and then checking registers with `i reg` in `gdb`, we can see the expected values in the four registers we wrote, and something like `0x60000110` in `CPSR` - the lowest 5 bits are `10000`, indicating User mode, just as expected.
+Running until `test1` and then checking registers with `i reg` in GDB, we can see the expected values in the four registers we wrote, and something like `0x6000011F` in `CPSR` - the lowest 5 bits are `11111` or `0x1F`, indicating System mode, just as expected.
 Then you can set a breakpoint in `SVC_Handler_Top` and step through it, observing that `0x42` ends up in `R0` at the right time, and that the registers are eventually restored.
-By the time we get to the `nop` after `svc 0x42`, registers should be at their previous values, and `CPSR` should again indicate that we're in User mode.
+By the time we get to the `nop` after `svc 0x42`, registers should be at their previous values, and `CPSR` should again indicate that we're in System mode.

 `test2` will request a different SVC function with `svc 0xbb`, but it will put the CPU into Thumb mode first.
 This lets us see that our SVC handler gets the SVC number correctly in both modes.
 The extra stuff around `test2` is there to be able to mix ARM and Thumb code in the same file, but those details are not very relevant to the subject at hand.